 Until recently, ultra-structural studies could only be performed using Electron Microscopy (EM).
 In the recent years, we have seen extraordinary developments of imaging techniques that are able to break the diffraction barrier by more than an order of magnitude.
 Biological structure can be imaged with resolution in the tens of nanometers.
 A clear advantage of optical microscopy over EM is the possibility to label several targets with different identifiable labels.
-Our facility incorporates an instrument on which the PALM and STORM approaches to sub-diffraction imaging are implemented.
+Our facility incorporates instruments on which the STED, PALM and STORM approaches to sub-diffraction imaging are implemented.

-The facility was built to offer researchers an imaging service where approaches difficult to implement in the context of a conventional facility can be developed.
+The facility was built to offer researchers an imaging service where approaches that are difficult to implement in the context of a conventional facility can be developed.
 To achieve that end, our microscopes are designed for maximum flexibility and constructed from modular components for the best adaptation to specific experiments.
 Further, the microscopes can be booked for prolonged blocks of time (days to weeks) that are long enough to allow the microscope and peripheral equipment to be tailored to the particular measurement.